ASNA/SunFarm/docs/merging-two-screens.md

 We can copy code from **CUSTCALC.cs** to **CUSTINQ.cs**

-## Declaring DatabaseFiles on C# does not make fields available to Program
+## Declaring DatabaseFiles in C# does not make fields available to Program

 >&#128161; We don't get the benefits of RPG -- *we are not in Kansas anymore* ;) --